Primordial Physics in the Nonlinear Universe: mapping cosmological collider models to weak-lensing observables

 \section{Simulations}

 Our simulations are part of the \textsc{Ulagam} suite \citep{Anbajagane2023Inflation}, which contain full-sky lightcones built using the \textsc{PkdGrav3} $N$-body code \citep{Potter2017Pkdgrav3}.
 The $N$-body simulations of this work follow the same procedure from \citet{Anbajagane2023Inflation}, with one key alteration in how the initial conditions are generated.
+The validation of the simulation methodology can also be found in that work.
 We will describe further below our procedure for generating said initial conditions (Section \ref{sec:sims:ICs}), and then introduce the inflation models considered in this work (Section \ref{sec:sims:Models}).